 Nanotechnology for mankind and the environment – Seize upon opportunities, reduce risks

-Nanotechnology deals with the production and application of processes and materials composed of structurally definable particles on a scale of about 100 nanometres (1 nm = 10-9 m) or less in at least one dimension; in other words, particles which are more than 1,000 times smaller in diameter than a human hair.
+In other words, nanomaterials are more than 1,000 times smaller in diameter than a human hair.
 At this scale the physical and chemical properties of materials change, and these changes can be applied in a variety of ways to develop new types of products and applications.

-UBA seeks to provide information about the environmental and health aspects of nanotechnology, to narrow the gap in knowledge, and to identify further need for action.
-On the one hand UBA supports the use of nanotechnology with ecological potential and it funds innovations suited to that purpose; on the other hand, it draws attention to the risks nanomaterials harbours for the environment and human health and develops recommendations for best practise aimed at reducing or eliminating risk.
+seeks to provide information about the environmental and health aspects of nanotechnology, to narrow the gap in knowledge, and to identify further need for action.
+On the one hand UBA supports the use of nanotechnology with ecological potential and it funds innovations suited to that purpose; on the other hand, it draws attention to the possible risks of nanomaterials to environment and human health and develops recommendations for best practise aimed at reducing or eliminating risk.